 - Having a big crowd?
 It's better to roast two smaller birds than one monster if you have oven room.

-- Brine Baby Brine!
-For a delicious, golden, glorius turkey, try the dry brine method .
+- Brine baby brine!
+For a delicious, golden, glorious turkey, try the dry brine method .
 The results are terrific.
-Read this link for the original recipe is from the LA Times and Russ Parsons.

-- When not to brine – Do not brine if your turkey has been pre-brined or a salt solution has been added.
+- When not to brine - Do not brine if the turkey has been pre-brined or a salt solution was added.
 Read the label carefully.

 Let's Talk Tools

 - No roasting pan?
 Everything is on sale right now at the years best prices.
 Check around and invest in one.
+They come at many price points.
 It will last forever and can be used for more than turkey.
 I use mine for roasted tomato marinara in the summer.
 Get stainless steel, not non-stick.

-- Don’t want to invest or store a roasting pan? try to borrow one from a friend who is not cooking for Thanksgiving.
+- Don't want to invest or store a roasting pan?
+Borrow one from a friend who is not cooking for Thanksgiving.
 One of mine is out on loan now.

 - Use a roasting rack to lift your turkey off the bottom of the pan during roasting.
 It creates airflow and the bird does not sit in the fat and juices.

-- Be sure your knives are sharp.
+- Be sure your knives are sharp beforehand.
 Find a knife sharpening service at a local knife store, restaurant supply, or mobile knife service.

-- To test the doneness of your turkey use a digital thermometer.
-I use a ThermaPen.
-Worth the investment.
+- To test your turkey use a digital thermometer.

-- Check out in advance whether you have all of the pots and pans needed.
-I’ve purchased a lot of my All Clad on CookWareNMore.com.
+- Check out in advance whether you have all of the pots and pans needed for all of your cooking.